The Ultimate Social Media Guide for Bloggers

 Data nerds like me are going to rejoice in this section!
-Analytics are the data provided by the social media platform that provide you insight on what is working with your audience and allow you to tweak your content accordingly.
+Analytics are the data provided by the social media platform that provides you insight on what is working with your audience and allows you to tweak your content accordingly.

 Links to the Analytic Treasure Trove

 Twitter Analytics has charts and tables for most of the statistics you would need to see what is working if you click on the Tweets tab.
 You will see your most popular tweets and charts for average engagements, link clicks, etc. I recommend downloading your data because it is the only way to see the times of your posts.

 Facebook Analytics does not have a static page that I can link to, but when you go to the page as an admin or team member you will want to click on Insights and can click on Export Data.
 I export both the page and post data.

 Pinterest Analytics has charts and tables for most of the statistics you would need to see what is working!
 By clicking on profile, people you reach, and activity will bring you to a page where you can export your analytics files if you want the underlying data to make your own reports.